alexandergrib/ms2/README.md

 Main page is split into 4 different sections
 1. News section utilize news API to display current countrywide general news for the searched place.
 2. Weather section is divided into 2 sub  sections.
-a.
-Main section will display today weather forecast with today date, current temperature, and icon for the current weather(clouds, sun, rain, etc.)
+    -	Main section will display today weather forecast with today date, current temperature, and icon for the current weather(clouds, sun, rain, etc.)
-b.
-Second section will display minimalistic forecast for the next 3 days, and will include date, temperature, and weather icon.
+    -	Second section will display minimalistic forecast for the next 3 days, and will include date, temperature, and weather icon.
 3. “Things to do” section located under first two and occupying full screen width, will consist with cards displaying relevant search information for the desired destination.
-a.
-On the top of this section will also display selectors where user can choose between (Things to do, Places to eat, Places to stay), after selection made card will be updated with relevant information based on user selection.
+    -	On the top of this section will also display selectors where user can choose between (Things to do, Places to eat, Places to stay), after selection made card will be updated with relevant information based on user selection.
-b.
-Each card will be linked to relevant webpage for the place found, allowing user to explore place in interest.
+    -	Each card will be linked to relevant webpage for the place found, allowing user to explore place in interest.
 Page will open in the new page.
 4. Last Section is a map with pins displayed based on selection made in section 3(things to do).

 Bottom of the page will contain footer with contact site owner information and icons for GitHub repository.

-In case of any of the API get failed, error message will be displayed with an option to choose to load default information for the failed API.
-(Fill with dummy data if button was clicked).
+In case of any of the API get failed, error message will be displayed and default information will be loaded.

 ##Adaptivity
 Website will adapt to screen size by rearranging sections and adjusting their width to fit into smaller screen.